Meet the team

 Alex holds a post-doctoral Leverhulme Fellowship exploring syntactic structures in ape communication.
 His previous work includes studies of mangabey social behaviour and chimpanzee facial expressions and play.

-Daniela is a PhD student at the ISPA in Portugal.
-Her research collaboration with our lab explores the development of communication and accommodation in human and chimpanzee gestures.
+Daniela is research fellow whose collaboration with our lab explores the development of communication and accommodation in human and chimpanzee gestures.

-Alexandra is a PhD student at the University of St Andrews.
+Alexandra is a research fellow at the University of St Andrews.
 Her research looks into the presence of human language laws in chimpanzee gestural communication, with a focus on how familiarity and context affect the duration and frequency of gestural performances.

 Tapinder Sidhu